 If a game takes screenshots and uploads them to “the cloud”, either interested players or neural networks can look at them and detect cheating, so that people who deal with banning cheaters only have to handle a relatively small number of high-probability cases.
 We explain the details and address the objections and problems that might come up.

 As far as we understand, most current anti-cheat solutions work much like an anti-virus program: they look for suspicious software on a player’s computer.
-For example, software that interferes with game screen, or maybe tries to access GPU directly.
+For example, software that interferes with the screen, or maybe tries to access the GPU directly.
 There are multiple problems with this approach.

 Therefore, this anti-virus-like approach is inherently inviable as a sole solution.
 We will now investigate another angle.